sudoyasir/cpp-fundamentals/readme.md

-# C++ Basics Repository
+# C++ Fundamentals Repository

-Welcome to the **C++ Basics** repository!
+Welcome to the **C++ Fundamentals** repository!
 This repo contains a collection of basic C++ code examples and explanations on fundamental concepts.
 Whether you're a beginner or just need a quick reference, you'll find simple, easy-to-understand examples for various topics in C++ programming.

 ## Topics Covered:
 1. [Hello World](01_hello-world/): Introduction to basic output in C++.